MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-preferences.md

 #### Enable / disable passive mode

-Whether the antivirus engine runs in passive mode or not.
-In passive mode:
+Specify whether the antivirus engine runs in passive mode.
+Passive mode has the following implications:
 - Real-time protection is turned off
 - On-demand scanning is turned on
 - Automatic threat remediation is turned off